Empirical Bayes When Estimation Precision Predicts Parameters: Theoretical results

 \subsection{Validating performance by coupled bootstrap}

-Here, we describe a procedure that provides unbiased estimates of the loss of \emph{arbitrary} decision procedures for \cref{ex:mse,ex:topm,ex:utilmax}.
+We close this section with a procedure that provides unbiased estimates of the loss of \emph{arbitrary} decision rules for \cref{ex:mse,ex:topm,ex:utilmax}.
 Practitioners can use this procedure to evaluate the gain of \closenpmle{} relative to other alternatives---we do so extensively in \cref{sec:empirical}.
+The validity of this validation depends only on the Gaussianity \eqref{eq:gaussian_heteroskedastic_location}---without assuming $(\theta_i, \sigma_i)$ are random nor assuming the location-scale model \eqref{eq:location_scale}.

 For some $\omega > 0$ and an independent Gaussian noise $W_i \sim \Norm(0,1)$, consider adding to $Y_i$ and subtracting from $Y_i$ some scaled version of $W_i$: \citet{oliveira2021unbiased} call $(Y_{i}^{(1)}, Y_{i}^{(2)})$ the \emph{coupled bootstrap} draws.
 Observe that the two draws are conditionally independent under \eqref{eq:gaussian_heteroskedastic_location}: The conditional independence allows us to use $Y_{i}^{(2)}$ as an out-of-sample validation for decision rules computed based on $Y_i^{(1)}$.
 We denote their variances by $\sigma_{i, (1)}^2$ and $\sigma_{i, (2)}^2$.